FreddyE1982/stsmoddergui/how to/load-and-play-mod.md

 3. Double-click `MTS.cmd`/`MTS.sh` (or run `java -jar ModTheSpire.jar` with Java 8).
    The ModTheSpire window lists every JAR inside `mods/`.
 Tick your mod and press **Play** to boot the game with the bundle enabled.
-4. Whenever you rebuild the mod, replace the JAR in `mods/` and rerun ModTheSpire.
+4. Whenever you rebuild the mod, replace the JAR in `mods/`, rerun the bootstrapper to pick up dependency changes, and rerun ModTheSpire.
 The launcher remembers your previous selection so regression testing stays quick.

 ## 4. Launch through the Steam Workshop mod manager